 Unfortunately, actual cash cannot be recovered as a result of theft.
 Even with travel insurance, don't expect the loss of actual currency to be covered.

 After filing all of the appropriate reports and reporting items as stolen, the next step is to determine what a travel insurance policy may cover as a result of a theft.
 In certain situations, travel insurance can cover much more than lost luggage and delayed flights.

 First off, a good, well-rounded travel insurance policy will cover certain medical costs while away from home.
 Unlike medical insurance, which only covers travelers at home, travel insurance can guarantee payment to a foreign hospital or pharmacy.
 This is not the only benefit offered by travel insurance: some plans can also offer reimbursement for lost or stolen items.

 Although it may cost a little more, travel insurance may also cover many uncommon situations travelers may face.
 This can include replacing visas lost with a passport, along with a certain number of electronics lost or stolen during a trip.
-To claim these items, be prepared to provide a copy of the police report, as well as all precautions taken to prevent... the theft.
+To claim these items, be prepared to provide a copy of the police report, as well as you did to prevent the theft.
 Without these items, a travel insurance claim may be delayed or declined.

-Because travelers may not know the worst parts their destination, nor are they prepared to handle possible assault from multiple people when trying to recover an item, travelers could end up walking into an ambush without knowing it.
+Because travelers may not know the dangerous areas of their destination, nor are they prepared to handle possible assault from multiple people when trying to recover an item, travelers could end up walking into an ambush without knowing it.
 Instead, any information about the location of a lost item should be turned over to the local authorities for follow-up.

-If a traveler is contacted about an item that is lost, be sure to contact the authorities before arranging a meetup with the individual.
+If a traveler is contacted about an item that is lost, be sure to contact the authorities before arranging to meet with the individual.
 Those who are not on their guard at all times may inadvertently walk into an ambush.